-Lennox is now two years old and is doing amazingly.
+Lennox is now four years old and is doing amazingly.
 “He has A LOT of energy – you’d never know that he actually has a congenital heart defect.
 I’m just in awe of him, the proudest mum ever.”

-Earlier this year, Danielle discovered she was pregnant again.
+When Lennox was two years old, Danielle discovered she was pregnant again.
 But, at her fetal medicine scan, she received some devastating news.
 This baby, a little boy, also has congenital heart disease (CHD).
 “We were obviously so upset and I was just truly gutted.
 The one thing I had been saying during this pregnancy was that I just couldn’t wait to take my healthy baby home and enjoy all the newborn moments with no anxiety.”

 An initial diagnosis of critical aortic stenosis (the same as his big brother) was eventually changed to hypoplastic left heart syndrome.
 “I often still think, ‘Why me?
 Why can’t I just take a healthy baby home?’
 After Lennox that was all I was hoping for.
 But this is our new normal and that’s ok.
 We will do whatever it takes to get our baby home.”

-Pregnancy during the pandemic has made Danielle and Joe’s journey even more challenging.
+Pregnancy during the pandemic made Danielle and Joe’s journey even more challenging.
 Coronavirus restrictions meant that Danielle had to attend her pregnancy scans alone.
 “Both times now I’ve been given bad news and both times I’ve been alone.
 I’ve had to call Joe in from the car park.”

 Danielle wants to share their story to help others in similar situations.
 “Following other people’s stories and journeys has helped me immensely.
 If I can offer the same to someone in return, I’d love to.
 Tiny Tickers is an amazing charity – so informative and supportive.”